 It’s possible that at some destinations, only fully vaccinated passengers will be able to disembark.
 In addition, “cruise lines may start out with sailings that only go to their private islands,” Dr. Haynes says.
 “I also predict that stays at the private island may be longer.
 Instead of just staying for hours or for the day, more itineraries may feature overnight stays at the private islands until the world fully opens back up.”
 Here’s what you need to know about how not to get sick on a cruise ship.

 Board without a health screening

 Yes, you’re usually required to provide some health information before boarding a cruise.
 But during and after COVID, health and safety check-ins will likely be dialed up to 11.
-Passengers will have to answer detailed health questionnaires, undergo temperature screenings, and possibly even get a COVID test—and if they don’t meet the health requirements, they won’t be allowed to board.
+Passengers will have to answer detailed health questionnaires, undergo temperature screenings, and even get a COVID test on some cruise lines—and if they don’t meet the health requirements, they won’t be allowed to board.
 Dr. Haynes even suggests that some aspects of check-in or check-out could go virtual to ensure an easier, less crowded process.
+Cruise ship crew members are already being required to undergo routine screenings and testing.
 These are 14 things that could stay virtual forever.

 Bring your luggage on board

 Of course, you’ll still be able to take luggage on board with you.
 You just might have to part ways with it before you board the ship, similar to the way you do on a plane, so that it can undergo a sanitation process.
 “Travelers’ luggage may be immediately disinfected at check-in/embarkation,” Dr. Haynes says.
 There’s even been rumblings that passengers will have to hand over the clothes that they boarded in for a deep cleaning on some ships!